Jimbo994/jimbo994.github.io/pages/pages-root-folder/index.md

   title: "Liquid Chromatography"
   url: '/highlights/'
   image: fig_project2.png
-  text: 'test'
+  #text: 'test'
-#text:'Two-dimensional liquid chromatography (2DLC) is a powerful technique to separate and detect trace molecular compounds in complex samples such as food contaminants, industrial production streams, urine, or blood, to name but a few examples.
+  text:'Two-dimensional liquid chromatography (2DLC) is a powerful technique to separate and detect trace molecular compounds in complex samples such as food contaminants, industrial production streams, urine, or blood, to name but a few examples.
 However, successful implementation requires time-consuming experiment-specific optimization of many parameters.
 Machine learning can aid with data-analysis and the acceleration of optimization.'
 widget3:
   title: "Gravitational Waves"
   url: '/highlights/'
   image: fig_project1.png
-  text: 'test'
+  text: 'The breakthrough discovery of the first gravitational wave signal in September 2015 (Nobel Prize 2017) has opened a new window to the Universe.
+Analyses of the signal waveforms during the initial inspiral, merger and final ringdown phase provide crucial information about the properties of superheavy stellar objects.'
 widget4:
   title: "Gravitational Waves"
   url: '/highlights/'